AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/binding-syntax.md

 ---
 title: Binding syntax | Commerce Frontend Development
-description:
+description: Learn about the default binding syntax for HTML templates in Adobe Commerce and Magento Open Source.
 ---

 # Binding syntax

-Within HTML templates, you can use a binding syntax that is simpler and easier to read and write than the standard Knockout binding syntax.
+Within HTML templates, you can use a binding syntax that is simpler and easier to read and write than the standard Knockout.js binding syntax.
 The following code snippets help make the comparison.

 ## Knockout native syntax